Maxi Gómez: Valencia

 On 14 July 2019, Gómez signed a contract with Valencia CF until 2024, with his release clause set at €140 million.
 The deal saw Valencia pay €14.5 million with Santi Mina and Jorge Sáenz moving in the opposite direction, the latter joining Celta on a two-year loan deal.
 He made his debut on 24 August away to his former club, playing the first hour of a 1–0 loss before being replaced by Rodrigo.

 Gómez scored his first goal for the Che on 14 September, coming off the bench to net at the end of a 5–2 loss to Barcelona at the Camp Nou.
 Against the same opponents on 25 January 2020, he scored both goals in a 2–0 victory at Mestalla, preserving his team's unbeaten home season and inflicting a first defeat of Quique Setién's spell in charge of the opponents.

 In 2021–22, Gómez was sent off twice against Athletic Bilbao, once for two yellow cards in a league match and the latter on 10 February in a Copa del Rey semi-final first leg away at the San Mamés Stadium.
 In the second instance, he was an unused substitute and was given a straight red card at half time for threatening the assistant referee.
 He was issued with a two-match suspension and thereby missed the final, which his team lost on penalties to Real Betis.

 Trabzonspor

 In the summer of 2022, Valencia sought to sell Gómez due to UEFA Financial Fair Play Regulations and to free up a spot on their quota of non-European Union players.
 He was linked to a move to Fenerbahçe SK, whose sporting director came to negotiate in Spain, but signed a three-year deal with the option of a fourth at fellow Turkish Süper Lig team Trabzonspor on 31 August.
 The fee was €3 million and his annual salary was set at €1.75 million.

 On 6 October 2022, Gómez was sent off after 11 minutes of a 3–1 loss at AS Monaco FC in the UEFA Europa League group stage, for a high boot into the face of Mohamed Camara.

+Loan to Cádiz

+On 22 August 2023, Gómez returned to Spain and its top tier, after agreeing to a one-year loan with Cádiz CF.

+Return to Defensor Sporting

+After spending several months as a free agent following his departure from Trabzonspor, Gómez re-joined Defensor Sporting in February 2025.
+He scored three goals from 14 matches before he left the club in July 2025.

+Nacional

+On 10 July 2025, Nacional announced the signing of Gómez on a contract until December 2026.